ADaM-sync/Terminal-Journal/README.md

 Terminal-Journal

-Welcome to Terminal-Journal, a privacy-first desktop application designed to help you securely record and manage your thoughts, notes, and ideas — all from the comfort of your terminal.
+Welcome to Terminal-Journal, a privacy-first desktop application designed to help you securely record and manage your thoughts, notes, and ideas — terminal style.

 🚀 Features